To find out about the 1671 Yoxall Penny click here.

 YOXALL RIVERSIDE REGENERATION.

-Yoxall Parish Council has embarked on a major environmental project to regenerate Goose Green and Swarbourn Meadow.
+Yoxall Parish Council is undertaking a major environmental project to regenerate Goose Green and Swarbourn Meadow.
 The project is being fronted by Parish Councillor Diana Muir.
 The Parish Council owns and manages Goose Green and Swarbourn Meadow for villagers to enjoy.

 The aim is to improve these areas for the village and provide a more user friendly facility that all local people may enjoy, particularly the elderly and very young.